Wienproject/Price-Prediction-AirBNB-Berlin/README.md

 ## Business Goals

 - Giving advices to our business development team to grow our business in favorable area hence with good price.
-- Building a model to predict accommodation price in best suitable district (neighbourhood group) for upcoming accommodation.
+- Building a model to suggest accommodation price in best suitable district (neighbourhood group) for upcoming accommodation.

 ### **By analyzing publicly available information about a city's Airbnb's listings, Inside Airbnb provides filters and key metrics so you can see how Airbnb is being used to compete with the residential housing market.**